If you’re looking for a good dose of spectacular scenery, somewhere to swim and a great fishing spot, Kalbarri will tick all the boxes for you.

 Kalbarri is on the south bank of the Murchison River where it runs out to the ocean and is quite protected.
 Yes it was blowing a gale, however the site at the Murchison River Caravan Park was really protected and shady.
 Even better, we were less than 100m from the river’s edge which is more like a bay – warm water and sandy beach.

 And there were palm trees!!
-We felt like we’d found paradise after the windy, exposed scrubby country between Perth and Geraldton.
+We felt like we’d found paradise after the windy, exposed scrubby country on the Brand Highway between Perth and Geraldton.

 You can use Kalbarri as a base and explore from there.
 Here’s just a few things you might consider checking out.